TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 In addition, on actions showing the forms used to create or edit domain View objects, the validation of domain objects must be explicitly disabled - therefore the annotation *@dontvalidate* is necessary.

-Default values ​​can, as usual in PHP, just be indicated in the method signature.
+Default values can, as usual in PHP, just be indicated in the method signature.
 In the above case, the default value of the parameter ``$newBlog`` is set to NULL.
 If an action returns NULL or nothing, then automatically ``$this->view->render()`` is called, and thus the view is rendered.